-The fair value of share options granted to employees is recognised as an employee cost with a corresponding increase in share option reserve within equity (see note 2(q)).
+The fair value of share options granted to employees is recognised as an employee cost with a corresponding increase in share option reserve within equity (see note 2(o)).

-(q) Equity-settled share-based payment transactions
+(o) Equity-settled share-based payment transactions

 The Company operates a share option scheme under which the Group receives services or goods from its directors, employees and other eligible persons as consideration for share options of the Company.
-The fair value of the services or goods received in exchange for the grant of the share options is recognised as an expense.
-The total amount to be expensed is determined by reference to the fair value of the share options, which is measured at grant date, taking into account the terms and conditions upon which the share options were granted.
-Where the counterparties have to meet vesting conditions before becoming unconditionally entitled to the share options, the total estimated fair value of the share options is spread over the vesting period, taking into account the probability that the share options will vest.
+The grant-date fair value of the services or goods received in exchange for the grant of the share options is recognised as an expense with a corresponding increase in equity over the vesting period of the option granted.
+The amount recognised as an expense is adjusted to reflect the number of options for which the related service conditions are expected to be met, such that the amount ultimately recognised is based on the number of options that meet the related service conditions at the vesting date.